The AI Race

 The utopists are exploiting fear of China and bad legislation to retain control over regulation, in turn devising proposals that let them modify boundaries as they approach them.
 To understand what type of regulation these companies really believe in, we can just track their actions: polite talk in public, while lobbying hard against regulation behind the scene, such as what OpenAI did for the EU AI Act.

-As discussed in Section 5, the impacts of these ideological actors on the policy space have been widespread, and now unrestrictive, reactive frameworks have become the primary governance strategy endorsed by governments and AI governance actors.
-For those familiar with the past two decades of Big Tech’s anti-regulation approaches, this will look like the same old story of spreading FUD to dodge regulation.
+As discussed in Section 5, the impacts of these ideological actors on the policy space have been widespread, and now, unenforced reactive frameworks have become the primary governance strategy endorsed by governments and AI governance actors.
+For those familiar with the past two decades of Big Tech’s anti-regulation approaches, this is nothing new.

 Capturing Safety Research